laryssa-ramos/laryssa-ramos/README.md

 <details>
   <summary>More about me</summary>

   - I am 25 years old, currently living in Brazil.
-I have have experience with JavaScript, Angular, Java, HTML e CSS.
+I have experience with JavaScript, Angular, Java, HTML e CSS.

   - I enjoy reading good books, listening to music, as well as playing the guitar, piano, and ukulele :)
 </details>